zenkay/py-chess-api/README.md

 curl -d "piece=WP1&target=A6" -X POST http://127.0.0.1:5000/move
 ```

+Illegal moves aren't executed and an error message is returned containing details about why the move is illegal.

-GET `/is-legal` to check if a move is legal or not
+**GET** `/is-legal` to check if a move is legal or not

 Takes 2 arguments:
 - `piece` the label of the piece to move
 - `target` the location where to move the piece (with standard notation)

+If the move is not legal, details about why the move is illegal are returned from the API.

 ```
 curl -X GET http://127.0.0.1:5000/is-legal?piece=WP1&target=A6
 ```

-GET `/is-taken` to check if a piece is taken
+**GET** `/is-taken` to check if a piece is taken

 Takes 1 argument:
 - `piece` the label of the piece to move